 There is at least one folding helmet on the European market now, and two more have been announced in France and Italy.
 The current design by Biologic has two sides that fold into the center.
 It does not meet the CPSC standard, so it is not available in the US market, but it meets the CEN standard and is sold in Europe.

-Carrera is introducing for 2013 an "Accordion" model made of strips joined by an elastic frame that opens to provide vents between the strips and folds into a solid piece to reduce the width for storage.
+Carrera introduced for 2013 an "Accordion" model made of strips joined by an elastic frame that opens to provide vents between the strips and folds into a solid piece to reduce the width for storage.
 This Youtube clip from the 2012 Eurobike show shows it in action, and there is more on it here.
 It is now on the Carrera web page.
-Designed only to the European EN 1078 standard, so not available in the US.
+In late 2013 they reported to the press that the helmet meets the US CPSC standard, and they are looking for a US distributor.

 Overade has announced a folding helmet with a complex folding mechanism.
-It is promised for the spring of 2013, and the pre-production price is $97 including shipping in France.
+It was promised for the spring of 2013, and the pre-production price was $97 including shipping in France.
 We don't know what standards it has been designed to.